History of far-right movements in France

 The far-right (Extrême droite) tradition in France finds its origins in the Third Republic with Boulangism and the Dreyfus affair.
-The modern "far right" or radical right grew out of two separate events of 1889: the splitting off in the Socialist International of those who chose the nation and the culmination of the "Boulanger Affair", which championed the demands of the former Minister of War General Georges Boulanger.
-The Dreyfus Affair provided one of the political division lines of France.
-Nationalism, which had been before the Dreyfus Affair a left-wing and Republican ideology, turned after that to be a main trait of the right-wing and, moreover, of the far right.
-A new right emerged, and nationalism was reappropriated by the far right who turned it into a form of ethnic nationalism, itself blended with anti-Semitism, xenophobia, anti-Protestantism and anti-Masonry.
-The Action française, first founded as a review, was the matrix of a new type of counter-revolutionary right-wing, and continues to exist today.
-During the interwar period, the Action française (AF) and its youth militia, the Camelots du Roi, were very active.
-Far right leagues organized riots.
+In the 1880s, General Georges Boulanger, called "General Revenge" (Général Revanche), championed demands for military revenge against Imperial Germany as retribution for the defeat and fall of the Second French Empire during the Franco-Prussian War (1870–71).
+This stance, known as revanchism, began to exert a strong influence on French nationalism.
+Soon thereafter, the Dreyfus affair provided one of the political division lines of France.
+French nationalism, which had been largely associated with left-wing and Republican ideologies before the Dreyfus affair, turned after that into a main trait of the right-wing and, moreover, of the far right.
+A new right emerged, and nationalism was reappropriated by the far-right who turned it into a form of ethnic nationalism, blended with anti-Semitism, xenophobia, anti-Protestantism and anti-Masonry.
+The Action française (AF), first founded as a journal and later a political organization, was the matrix of a new type of counter-revolutionary right-wing, which continues to exist today.
+During the interwar period, the Action française and its youth militia, the Camelots du Roi, were very active.
+Far-right leagues organized riots.

-The Organisation armée secrète (OAS) was created in Madrid by French military opposed to the independence of Algeria.
+After World War II, the Organisation armée secrète (OAS) was created in Madrid in 1961 by French military personnel opposed to the independence of Algeria.

 Jean-Marie Le Pen founded the Front National (FN) party in 1972.
 At the 1986 legislative elections, the FN managed to obtain 35 seats, with 10% of the votes.
 Mark Frederiksen, a French Algeria activist, created in April 1966 a neo-Nazi group, the FANE (Fédération d'action nationaliste et européenne, Nationalist and European Federation of Action).
 However, in 1978, neo-Nazi members of the GNR-FANE broke again with the FN.
 During the 1980s, the National Front managed to gather, under Jean-Marie Le Pen's leadership, most rival far-right tendencies of France, following a succession of splits and alliances with other, minor parties, during the 1970s.